 Plots also help the audience of a story understand themes and characters.
 We can piece together complex ideas or concepts by following a plot and watching cause and effect in action.

-Plots also need to make some type of logical sense to feel connected.
+Plots also need to make logical sense to feel connected.

 What makes a great plot?

-Great plots feature characters making choices and show the effects of those choices, creating chain reactions that raise the stakes every time new decisions are made.
+Great plots feature characters making choices towards a specific goal and show the effects of those choices, creating chain reactions that raise the stakes every time new decisions are made.

 Great plots also feature plants and payoffs, where plot points that seem unimportant early on come back towards the end with great importance.

-The most important thing a plot must do is feel meaningful; for a plot to feel satisfying, it must ultimately arrive at some type of point, be it a thematic happening, character growth moment, emotional catharsis, or relieving of tension, that feels meaningful to the viewer.
+For a plot to feel satisfying, it must ultimately arrive at some point, be it a thematic happening, character growth moment, emotional catharsis, or relieving of tension, that feels meaningful to the viewer.